tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 I mentioned migrations earlier when describing the `WasmMsg`.
 So, migration is another action possible to be performed by contracts, which is kind of similar to instantiate.
 In software engineering, it is a common thing to release an updated version of applications.
-It is also a case in the blockchain - SmartContract can be updated with some new features.
+This is also the case in the blockchain - SmartContracts can be updated with some new features.
 In such cases, a new code is uploaded, and the contract is migrated - so it knows that from this point, its messages are handled by another, updated contract code.

 However, it may be that the contract state used by the older version of the contract differs from the new one.
 It is not a problem if some info was added (for example some additional map - it would be just empty right after migration).
-But the problem is, when the state changes, for example, the field is renamed.
+The problem is, when the state changes, for example, the field is renamed.
 In such a case, every contract execution would fail because of (de)serialization problems.
 Or even more subtle cases, like adding a map, but one which should be synchronized with the whole